Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Experiments

-Table~\ref{tab:3} presents the overall performance of different encoders on the BioCon test set.
-All models are trained under identical settings, with only the encoder component varied, to isolate its impact on cross-modal consistency modeling.
-The results show that all pre-trained models achieve relatively strong performance, indicating that the task can be effectively addressed through cross-modal representation learning.
-This also validates the feasibility of the BioCon benchmark and the task formulation.
+Table~\ref{tab:3} presents the sentence-level classification results of different encoders on the BioCon test set.
+All models are trained under identical settings, differing only in the choice of encoder.

-Among all models, UniXcoder achieves the best performance across all evaluation metrics.
-Compared to CodeBERT, it improves accuracy by 0.0462 and F1 by 0.0516, with a particularly notable gain of approximately 0.125 in MCC, highlighting its superior discriminative ability under imbalanced data conditions.
-This advantage can be attributed to UniXcoder’s unified representation learning mechanism, which enables more effective modeling of deep semantic alignment between natural language and code.
+Overall, all pre-trained models achieve strong performance, indicating that paper–code consistency detection can be effectively modeled via cross-modal representation learning.
+This also validates the feasibility of the BioCon dataset and task formulation.

-Notably, while other models exhibit performance close to UniXcoder in terms of Acc and F1, they show a significant gap in MCC.
-This suggests that although these models perform well in overall classification accuracy, they are less effective at handling class imbalance, particularly in identifying minority-class (consistent) samples.
-In contrast, CodeGen underperforms across all metrics, indicating relatively weaker generalization ability for this task.
-This may be due to its pre-training objective, which primarily focuses on code generation or understanding, rather than explicitly modeling semantic alignment between code and natural language.
-As a result, it is less effective in capturing the complex cross-modal relationships required for paper–code consistency detection.
+Among all models, UniXcoder consistently achieves the best performance across all metrics.
+Compared to CodeBERT, it improves Acc by 0.0281 and F1 by 0.0386, with a notable gain of 0.0902 in MCC, highlighting its superior discriminative ability under imbalanced conditions.
+This advantage can be attributed to UniXcoder’s unified representation learning mechanism, which more effectively captures deep semantic alignment between natural language and code.
+Interestingly, while other models exhibit relatively small gaps in Acc and F1 compared to UniXcoder, the differences in MCC are more pronounced.
+This suggests that although these models perform well in overall classification accuracy, they are less effective in distinguishing minority-class samples under imbalanced settings.